turbot/guardrails-docs/docs/getting-started/getting-started-gcp/review-project-wide/index.md

 <p><img alt="new-buckets-in-alarm" src="/images/docs/guardrails/getting-started/getting-started-gcp/review-project-wide/new-buckets-in-alarm.png"/></p>

-The new buckets are in the `Alarm` state because, as with the first one, you set access control set to *Fine-grained*.
+The new buckets are in the `Alarm` state because, as with the first one, you set access control to *Fine-grained*.
 The current policy requires all buckets to have uniform access enabled.

 ## Step 5: Review